 For access to articles published since 2002, to purchase complete issues of OTJR, or to access soon-to-be published articles please visit: http://otj.sagepub.com

-Starting January 2020, OTJR will move online-only for individual subscribers to the journal, such as American Occupational Therapy Association (AOTA) and Pi Theta Epsilon (PTE) members.
+Starting January 2020, OTJR has moved to online-only for individual subscribers to the journal, such as American Occupational Therapy Association (AOTA) and Pi Theta Epsilon (PTE) members.
 The main benefits of moving subscribers to receiving the journal online only: Cost-savings to the subscriber, reduction in the number of trees cut down, manufacturing chemicals, water, and energy used to produce and ship.
 Access will not change; how readers read content will be consistent as in past years with our publisher SAGE.